steveloughran/formality/styleguide/styleguide.md

 * Use directories under the property `test.dir` for temporary data.
 The way to get this dir dynamically is:

         new File(System.getProperty("test.dir", "target"));
-* shut down services after the test run.
+* Shut down services after the test run.
 * Not leave threads running or services running irrespective of whether they fail or not.
 That is: always clean up afterwards, either in `try {} finally {}` clauses or `@After` and `@AfterClass` methods.
 This teardown code must also be robust against incomplete state, such as null object references.
 * Work on OS/X, non-Intel platforms and Windows.
 There's a field in `org.apache.hadoop.util.Shell` which can be used in an `Assert.assume()` clause to skip test cases which do not work here.
 * Use port '0' for registering TCP & UDP endpoints, or scan for a free port with `ServerSocketUtil`.

 Tests MUST NOT

 * Require internet access.
 That includes DNS lookup of remote sites.
+It also included expecting lookups of non-resolvable hosts to fail —some ISPs return a search site in this situation, so an `nslookup invalid.example.org` does return an IP address.
-* Contain any assumptions about the ordering of previous tests -such as expecting a prior test to have set up the system.
+* Contain any assumptions about the ordering of previous tests —†such as expecting a prior test to have set up the system.
 Tests may run in different orders, or purely standalone.
 * Rely on a specific log-level for generating output that is then analyzed.
 Some tests do this, and they are problematic.
 The preference is to move away from these and instrument the classes better.
 * Require specific timings of operations, including the execution performance or ordering of asynchronous operations.
 * Have hard-coded network ports.
 This causes problems in parallel runs, especially on the Apache Jenkins servers.
 Either use port 0, or scan for a free port. `ServerSocketUtil` has code to pick a free port: tests should use this.
 * Take long times to complete.
 There are some in the codebase which are slow; these do not begin with the word `Test` to stop them being run except when explicitly requested to do so.
+* Assume they are running on a Unix system, with `/unix/style/paths`.
 * Store data in `/tmp`, or the temp dir suggested by `java.io.createTempFile(String, String)`.
 All temporary data must be created under the directory `./target`.
 This will be cleaned up in test runs, and not interfere with parallel test runs.
 * Run up large bills against remote cloud storage infrastructures *by default*.
 The object store client test suites are automatically skipped for this reason.
 * Require cloud infrastructure keys be added into SCM-managed files for test runs.
 This makes it all to easy to accidentally commit AWS login credentials to public repositories, which can be an expensive mistake.